ozanoguz/aws-fortigate-hol/README.md

 ---

+## 🧪 Section 4: FortiGate SDN Connector

+### 4.1 What is FortiGate SDN connector?

+**SDN Connector**: The FortiGate SDN connector automatically integrates with cloud platforms to pull dynamic attributes such as IP addresses, tags, or security groups.
+This ensures firewall policies stay up to date with real-time changes in the cloud environment, reducing manual effort and enabling adaptive security.

+### 4.2 Configure FortiGate SDN connector for AWS

+Navigate to "External Connectors"

-## 🧪 Section 4: Traffic Inspection Lab
+## 🧪 Section 5: Traffic Inspection Lab

 ### 4.1 Testing Spoke Connectivity
 Each Spoke VPC has an Ubuntu "Web Server."